Dhaulagiri Circuit Trek

 • Witness the pristine beauty of the snowy landscape filled with moraines and glaciers.

 Today is finally the day when you will ascend to Dhaulagiri Base Camp.
 The trail to the base camp is a bit rough and is usually covered with moraines and glaciers.
-En route, you will see the magnificent Dhaulagiri I to IV, along with other smaller peaks.
-You will also see glimpses of the Dhaulagiri Icefall.
+En route, you will see the magnificent Dhaulagiri I to IV and other smaller peaks.
+You will also catch glimpses of the Dhaulagiri Icefall.
 You have time to explore the surroundings.
 Overnight stay in a tented camp.

 • Trek to Dhaulagiri Base Camp.